6 Reasons You Should Earn the New CompTIA A+

 Some naysayers might claim that the new A+ is only good for checking a box when you apply for jobs.
 But HR scanning software can be hard enough to beat.
 So, who wouldn't want to have any kind of advantage?

-Being CompTIA A+ certified definitely can help you land entry-level jobs.
+Being CompTIA A+ certified is definitely worth it when it comes to landing entry-level jobs.
 It is recognized as one of the very first certifications that prospective IT pros should obtain.
 It validates enough general knowledge and skills about computers and networking to be useful.
 It is not intended as a super certification that trumps experience, but it shows employers two things.

 First, you are willing to learn and advance your career.
 Second, it shows that you have the ability to study and pass an exam.
 Like it or not, certifications are a part of the job.